KahWee - Web Development, AI Tools & Tech Trends

 - --filter requires exact package name from package.json

-When you open Claude Code at claude.ai/code and encounter a pnpm error, it reads this CLAUDE.md and knows exactly what went wrong.
-No hypothesis.
-No questions.
+When you open Claude Code and encounter a pnpm error, it reads this CLAUDE.md and knows what went wrong.
+No hypothesis needed and no questions asked.

 You already know these quirks.
-You solve them manually every time you work on the project.
-The difference between wasting 45 minutes and shipping in 5 minutes isn't that Claude Code is smarter—it's that you taught it to remember what you know.
+You solve them manually every time.
+The difference between wasting 45 minutes and shipping in 5 minutes is not Claude Code's intelligence.
+You taught it to remember what you know.

-That's the shift: from a chatbot that asks the same questions every session, to a development partner with perfect project memory.
+What was a chatbot that asks the same questions every session becomes a development partner with perfect project memory.